 7.1.5.2.
 For snow tyres the maximum outer diameter (Dmax) calculated in paragraph 7.1.5.1. may be exceeded by not more than 1 per cent.

 7.2.
-In order to be classified as a "snow tyre for use in severe snow conditions", the retreaded tyre to comply with this Regulation shall meet the performance requirements of paragraph 7.2.1.
+In order to be classified as a "snow tyre for use in severe snow conditions", in case of approval according to part II.A. or II.B., the retreaded tyre to comply with this Regulation shall meet the performance requirements of paragraph 7.2.1.
 The retreaded tyre size shall meet these requirements based on a test method of Annex 10 by which:

 (a) The mean fully developed deceleration ("mfdd") in a braking test;